fluid-project/infusion-docs/src/documents/EventInjectionAndBoiling.md

 producer of the event is part of framework code which is not going to be updated for a long time, but has been written with a poorly planned API which does not expose crucial information which the event consumer requires.

 Suggestions are still welcomed for more a suitable name than **boiled events**.
+Since boiled events are distinct from their sources, they do not suffer from the namespacing risks highlighted for injected events.

 ### Boiling One Single Event